MicrosoftDocs/fabric-docs/docs/data-factory/dataflows-gen2-save-draft.md

 # Save a draft of your dataflow

 With Dataflow Gen2, we changed how saving a dataflow works.
-We wanted to improve the experience and reslliancy of the Dataflows Gen1 by:
+We wanted to improve the experience and resilliancy of the Dataflows Gen1 by:

 1. Automatically saving to the cloud any change made to a dataflow.
 This is called the draft version of the dataflow.
-2. Deferring long running validation required to garentee a dataflow can refresh, to the background.
-The verison of the dataflow that passed validation and is ready to refresh is called the published version.
+2. Deferring long running validation required to guarantee a dataflow can refresh, to the background.
+The version of the dataflow that passed validation and is ready to refresh is called the published version.

 This powerful feature allows you to make changes to your dataflow without immediately publishing them to your workspace.
 Instead, all your changes are automatically saved as a draft, which you can review a later time, and then publish when you're ready.
-With this feature, you dont have to worry about losing your work if you want to resume it at a later time, if your dataflow fails validation, or if your editing session abruptly ends.
+With this feature, you don't have to worry about losing your work if you want to resume it at a later time, if your dataflow fails validation, or if your editing session abruptly ends.
 In this article, you learn how to use the new dataflow Gen 2 auto-save and publish feature and how it can benefit your dataflow development and management.

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]